Toonami: Pakistan

+Poland and Central Europe

+Toonami was launched as a programming block on Cartoon Network in 2002 on CEE feed.
+It was aired mostly on weeknights from 8pm to 9pm and from 1pm to 2pm on weekends.
+Broadcasting hours were changed many times.
+CEE Toonami offered American action cartoons, as well as anime.
+Block was closed in 2006.

 Southeast Asia

 A stand-alone Toonami channel was launched in Southeast Asia replacing Boomerang on December 1, 2012.
 Although it replaced Boomerang, the channel was relaunched in 2015 alongside Toonami.
-The channel shut down on March 31, 2018, making it the longest running stand alone channel out all of them, lasting 6 years.
+The channel shut down on March 31, 2018, making it the longest running stand alone channel of all of them, lasting six years.

 Sub-Saharan Africa

 A Toonami television channel was launched in sub-Saharan Africa on June 1, 2017.
 It was available on Kwesé satellite television platform.

 Following Kwesé TV's closure, Toonami was removed on November 1, 2018.

 The African Toonami was relaunched on March 27, 2020, as a pop-up channel on DStv until mid-May 2020 when it was relaunched as a permanent channel on StarTimes (channel 306 satellite, 355 DTT).
-It was relaunched on November 2020 on TelkomONE, but it was moved to the new launch of SABC+ on November 17, 2022, in South Africa.
+It was relaunched in November 2020 on TelkomONE, but it was moved to the new launch of SABC+ on November 17, 2022, in South Africa.